 Seed: Female flowers mature to a one-seeded samara, about 1 inch long, with a broad wing that is paired with another forming an angle of 45 to 90 degrees, green initially and turning light brown.
 These mature in late summer, drop from the tree in the autumn and are wind dispersed.
 It usually takes 30 to 40 years for a tree to produce a quantity of seed.

 Habitat: Black Sugar Maple grows in moist to mesic soils that are well drained, full sun to light shade.
 The root system is shallow and branching.
 The foliage is thick and produces thick shade.

 Names: The genus, Acer, is the Latin word for 'maple'.
 The species name, nigrum means 'black'.
 The author name for the plant classification, ‘F.Michx.’ is for Francois Andre Michaux (1770-1855) French botanist, son of botanist Andre Michaux.
-He traveled with his father in the United States and his monumental work was a 3-volume work - The North American Sylva.
+He traveled with his father in the United States and his monumental work incorporating his father’s notes was a 3-volume work - The North American Sylva, 1817-1819.
 Botanists have recently moved the maples into the Sapindaceae family from the older Aceraceae family.

 Comparisons: The distinction between the Sugar Maple, Acer saccharum, and the Black Sugar Maple is something botanists like to argue over.
 The characteristics of the two trees overlap and the sap of both is used for syrup.
 The bark may be blacker on Black Maple, but not always.
 The leaf tends to have wavy droopy edges with more taper to the lobes and the lower sinuses are almost closed.
 The samaras tend to be a bit more divergent.
 Other than that you may not see the difference.